TextInput

 - Add concise helper text for extra context (esim.
 “3–16 merkkiä”).

-- Write specific error messages that explain the issue (e.g.,“Syötä voimassa oleva sähköpostiosoite”).
+- Write specific error messages that explain how to fix the problem. (e.g.,“Syötä voimassa oleva sähköpostiosoite”).

-- Don’t duplicate label text inside the placeholder.
+- Don’t repeat the label text inside the placeholder.

-- Don’t rely solely on placeholder text — it disappears when user types.
+- Don’t rely on placeholder text alone — it disappears when typing starts.

 Anatomy